ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.2.11 =
+* Fix - Timeout issue when tiebreaker checks for head-to-head standings.
+* Fix - Check for REST API controllers to prevent errors when using Jetpack.

 = 2.2.10 =
 * Tweak - Update modules page.